-Day 4: Fukuoka - Kumamoto
+Day 4: Discover Kumamoto

 Transfer around 2 hours to Kumamoto, a city famous for its majestic castle, one of Japan's largest and most complete.
-Stop by the castle for a photo opportunity before heading to Suizenji Garden.
-Check into your hotel and enjoy some time at leisure before dinner this evening.
+Stop by the Castle which is currently under renovation and take a photo, before heading to Suizenji Garden.
+Check in to your hotel and enjoy some time at leisure before dinner this evening.

-Please note that Kumamoto Castle is currently under renovation after suffering serious damage in the 2016 eartquake.
+Please note: Kumamoto Castle is currently under renovation after suffering serious damage in the 2016 earthquake.
 The inner grounds are currently closed to the public, but it is possible to look at the massive fortress from the outside.
-The interior of the castle's main keep has reopened to the public in April 2021, while the rest of the grounds are expected to require about 20 years to be fully repaired.
+The interior of the castle's main keep is scheduled to reopen to the public in spring 2021, while the rest of the grounds are expected to require about 20 years to be fully repaired.
+We will stop here for a photo.

-Kumamoto - The capital of Kumamoto Prefecture, Kumamoto, is a city on Kyushu's west coast most famous for its castle.
+Kumamoto - The capital of Kumamoto Prefecture, Kumamoto is a city on Kyushu's west coast most famous for its castle.
 The city is also the gateway to the Aso region.